-App Clips
+● App Clips

 The next big update to iOS changes many aspects of how users access apps and view information.
-Despite the pandemic interrupting the last few months of development, Apple was still able to come on stage at WWDC swinging.
+Despite the pandemic interrupting the previous few months of development, Apple was still able to come out swinging at WWDC.
 Home Screen Widgets, App Library, a new translation feature, and speed improvements and design changes add up to a sizeable release.

 iOS 14 Features

 Widgets can take up a 2x2, 2x4, and 4x4 space on the Home screen.
-They can also be stacked into groups that can be swiped through by the user.
+They can also be stacked into groups that the user can swipe through.
 Widgets cannot have interactive elements and will only display information.
-Widgets act as launchers for apps that will deep link users to whatever content is being displayed at that moment.
+Widgets act as launchers for apps that will deep-link users to whatever content they're displaying at that moment.